sculptures • permaculture • primitive technology • kayaking • links • index • about

 Tommy & Matt discussing emergency escape routes at the put-in.
 Doing this could mean the difference between a strenuous all day hike & a multi-day epic.

 everyone on the trip to familiarize themselves with the river canyon and adjacent topography via topo maps* and Google Earth.
-Make note of all major geographical points, tributaries, trails and roads in case there’s a problem forcing someone to hike out.
+Make note of all major geographical points, distances, tributaries, trails and roads in case there’s a problem forcing someone to hike out.
 You should basically be looking for escape routes.
 Being familiar with the general terrain will also make it easier to make time/distance correlations for picking campsites, etc.

 Besides the pre-trip study, I recommend taking a map too.
 They weigh little and take up even less space.